walmartlabs/thorax/ROADMAP.md

 ## 2.1

+### Document and test mixin plugin

+### re-add nested event keyword or other implementation

+Need ability to remove containHandlerToCurrentView and allow view events to be observable on all children.
+For now use view.$el.on()

+### re-add unregisterEvents as off for class events

+Need to add tests as previous implementation was untested and unpredictable.

 ### create method and singletons

 Examine wether a `create` method should be standard across all classes to use as an alternative for the `new` keyword, so that this syntax works: